JojoDevel/depthai-lightning/README.rst

-DepthAI Lightning is a high-level library for [DepthAI](https://github.com/luxonis/depthai-python.git).
+DepthAI Lightning is a high-level library for DepthAI_.
 It aims to reduce the code size for simple applications and to accelerate the development for more complex pipelines.

 * Free software: MIT license
 * Documentation: https://depthai-lightning.readthedocs.io. (not yet)